MikeJMcGuire/HASSAddons/README.md

 At this stage, you will also need to ensure that you've used the Actron Connect application to configure your Air Conditioner before making these changes.

+The add-on will need to maintain the TCP port 80 binding, as the air conditioner will only attempt to connect to the system on port 80.